Privacy Policy

 | Consent | Voluntary agreement with what is being done or proposed.
 Consent can be either express (given explicitly, either orally or in writing) or implied (inferred from a person’s action or inaction). |

-| Privacy Officer | The individual designated by July Health Inc. who is accountable for the organization’s compliance with this policy and applicable privacy legislation. |
+| Privacy & Compliance Officer | The individual designated by July Health Inc. who is accountable for the organization’s compliance with this policy and applicable privacy legislation. |

 4. Regulatory Requirements